ViktorKob/portfolio/README.md

 When I write code, there is a set of principles that I try to respect more than others.
 "Try", because it is a process, not a goal, but still I value these highly.
 If you already know "Clean Code" by Robert C. Martin (Uncle Bob), much of this will seem self-evident.
 I do not agree, however, with the principle that you should always prioritize code quality over development speed, rather I believe both to be equally important.
 I do not expect you do agree with these, but I stand by them, and update them as I evolve.

 - Only start feature implementation that can be completed in at most a few days; instead make the sub-features production ready, before working on the complex features that depend on these
-- Write the code to be read, using comments to elaborate invisible details, not explain the code itself
+- Write the code to be read, using comments to elaborate invisible details, not to explain the code itself
 - Use meaningful names; use the domain, spend time choosing them, don't use personal acronyms, and refactor when encountering strange or misleading names
-- Keep it small; make short functions, short classes and split into meaningful sub-classes when possible
+- Keep it small; start large, but work towards short functions, short classes and split into meaningful sub-classes when possible
-- Consider every single warning (both during development and when using static analysis) in the code and decide how to handle it; leave nothing to the build server
+- Consider every single warning (both during development and when using static analysis) in the code and decide how to handle it; leave nothing for the build server
 - Code coverage is a tool, not a goal; 100% in itself is irrelevant
 - Perfection is a dream, continuous improvement is real; use the [Boy Scout Rule](https://medium.com/@biratkirat/step-8-the-boy-scout-rule-robert-c-martin-uncle-bob-9ac839778385), but keep moving
 - Make it work at all before worrying about details and niceness
-- Stay agile and "light-weight" for as long as possible; optimize for change initially, and add documentation and tests when the right level of maturity is reached
+- Stay agile and "light-weight" for as long as possible; optimize for change initially, and add documentation and tests when the right level of maturity has been reached
 - [SOLID](https://en.wikipedia.org/wiki/SOLID)
 - [KISS](https://en.wikipedia.org/wiki/KISS_principle)
 - When checking in, try to make it clear what is changed, e.g. by using a ticket id and a few lines about the specific change